Take part in Fairtrade Fortnight

 If you’re new to the topic of Fairtrade and the climate, check out our ‘Climate, Fairtrade and You‘ topic packs.
 They are full of assemblies, lesson plans and activities to help your students learn about climate change and its impacts on farmers around the world.

-If you want to take your learning a step further, check out our new film and lesson series launching in the new year.
+If you want to take your learning a step further, check out our new film and lesson series ‘A Fair Future’.
 Through this series, your students will learn why trade justice is necessary for climate justice, and how we can all take action for a fairer future.

 2. Come along to the Choose The World You Want Festival 2022

-From online panels to bake-offs and coffee mornings, the Choose The World You Want Festival 2022 will take place online from 21 February to 6 March.
-Sign up to emails to be the first to hear about the headline events!
+From online panels to chocolate tastings and teacher training sessions, the Choose The World You Want Festival 2022 will take place online from 21 February to 6 March.
+Our top picks are Education for Climate Justice and The Big Fairtrade CPD!

 3. Get involved in the 2022 Fairtrade Youth Exhibition